meumobi/meumobi.github.io/_posts/2015-11-11-useful-npm-commands.md

 Don't forget to use "-g" option to check global package.

+Use --depth 0 option to not display dependencies.

 # Lastest available version of package: npm view (alias info)
 The [npm view] command shows data about a package and prints it to the stream.
 For latest available version use following command: